Most online services will not be available while we improve the system Friday, December 1st at 10pm until Saturday, December 2nd at 12pm.

 A full list of the eligible and ineligible expenditures are listed in the PEI Climate Challenge Fund Guidelines and Criteria.

 The Government of Prince Edward Island is committed to recognizing, respecting and safeguarding the rights of Black, Indigenous and People of Colour (BIPOC) communities and the need to address social and racial equity as a fundamental response to climate change.
-Priority will be given to initiatives that actively redress inequities and discrimination intensified by the negative impacts of climate change or that may remove an unfair barrier to mitigation efforts.
-This includes, but is not limited to, race, gender, sexual orientation, socio-economic status, ability, geographic location, income level, education level, first language, marital status, immigration status or other populations who will be disproportionately experience the negative impacts of climate change and face barriers to mitigation efforts.
+Priority will be given to initiatives that actively redress inequities and discrimination intensified by the negative impacts of climate change or that may remove an unfair barrier to climate action.
+This includes, but is not limited to, race, gender, sexual orientation, socio-economic status, ability, geographic location, income level, education level, first language, marital status, immigration status or other populations who will be disproportionately experience the negative impacts of climate change and face barriers to climate action.

 Applicants will categorize their project as mitigation or adaptation to ensure funding is equally distributed.
 Some projects may be described as low-carbon resilience projects (projects that result in GHG reductions or sequestration and build climate change resilience).
 In this case, applicants can choose to categorize their project as a low-carbon resilience project.